Little Men (2016 film): Plot

 After his elderly father dies, Brian Jardine moves his wife Kathy and 13-year-old son Jake into a Brooklyn apartment that they have inherited.
 The two-story building has a tenant in the ground-level space; a dress shop run by Leonor Calvelli and her 13-year-old son Tony.
 Jake and Tony become fast friends despite having very different personalities.
 Jake is quiet and reserved and spends much of his time sketching or painting, whereas Tony is talkative and gregarious.
 Tony is an aspiring actor who attends regular classes at Brooklyn's Acting Out! school and dreams of attending Fiorello H. LaGuardia High School to pursue a performing arts education.
 Jake decides he wants to attend the same school for his painting.
 The boys bond through everyday activities like skating around the borough, attending a teen rave, and giving their respective parents the silent treatment when disagreements occur.
 Tony even starts a fight with his classmates when they insult Jake's sexuality.

 The Jardines discover that Brian's father has been charging Leonor an unusually small rent on her store.
 Since Brian's acting career is stagnant and the family is almost entirely supported by Kathy's work as a psychotherapist, they inform Leonor that her rent will need to be tripled, still placing it below market value for the changing neighborhood.
 Leonor makes emotional appeals to Brian, claiming that she and his father were close friends and that he would want Brian to be generous to her.
-Brian is reluctant to take direct legal action against Leonor, partly because he's simply glad his introverted son has finally made a friend.
+Brian is reluctant to take direct legal action against Leonor, partly because he is simply glad his introverted son has finally made a friend.
 After receiving an ultimatum from his sister Audrey, he formally evicts Leonor and her son.

 Jake is devastated and tearfully pleads Tony's case, but is made to face reality.
 Brian encourages Jake to return his focus to his art and his upcoming application to LaGuardia.
 Some time later, Jake accompanies a group of fellow art students on a museum visit and is surprised to see Tony and some of his classmates on a tour.
 Jake watches from across a large atrium as Tony walks away, then quietly rejoins his own group to work on another sketch.